Glenroy Skate Park - Landscape plan implementation

 On 10 February 2016 Council endorsed the Northern Golf Course Driving Range as the preferred site for the Glenroy Skate Park, after extensive analysis of various sites across Glenroy.

-For further information on the glenroy skate park or landscape plan for the site please email Alli Coster, Unit Manager Open Space Design and Development Unit or phone 8311 4373.
+For further information on the Glenroy Skate Park please email Alli Coster, Unit Manager Open Space Design and Development Unit or phone 8311 4373.